liux0229/scratch/mnist/readme.md

         * Visualize the output from an input image
           * It's unclear what the dog face detection example is actually visualizing
         * Find out the input impage that results in the maximum filter output
+      * It would be good to reason about what the second layer CNN is actually learning but observing how it uses first layer activations.
   * Different families of ReLu
     * DReLu: https://openreview.net/forum?id=H1DGha1CZ
 * Numeric stability